Social Services Transportation Advisory Council (SSTAC)

 - 1 Potential transit user who is a person with a disability

-- 2 Social Service providers for persons with disabilities
+- 2 Social Service providers for persons with disabilities, one of which is a transportation provider

 - 1 Social Service provider for person of limited means